 My services are tailored to each client's individual needs or physical concerns.
-Appointment times range from 60 minutes to 90 minutes, or up to 120 minutes.
-Following are six types of therapies that are offered:
+Appointment times typically range from 60 minutes to 90 minutes, or up to 120 minutes.
+Following are the types of therapies that are offered:

 "I take pride in the trust you place in my experience and professionalism."

 One of the most commonly taught and well-known massage techniques, Swedish massage, is a vigorous system of treatment designed to energize the body by stimulating circulation.
 Five basic strokes, all flowing toward the heart, are used to manipulate the soft tissues of the body.

 This comprehensive program of soft-tissue manipulation balances the body's central nervous system with the musculoskeletal system.
 Based on neurological laws that explain how the central nervous system initiates and maintains pain, the goal is to help relieve the pain and dysfunction by understanding and alleviating the underlying cause.

 Known as seated massage, chair massage, or on-site massage, this technique involves the use of a specially designed massage chair in which the client sits comfortably.
 Seated massage includes bodywork and somatic techniques, such as shiatsu and Swedish massage.
 This is usually practiced in corporate settings.